Time tracking for consultants: 4 reasons to start today

-- The methods are awkward: time tracking methods that are often outdated, and part of unwieldy ERP software packages are not helping anyone's case either.
+- The methods are awkward: time-tracking methods that are often outdated, and part of unwieldy ERP software packages are not helping anyone's case either.

 - It's a matter of trust: if the benefits of time tracking are not clear to everyone, chances are it will be perceived as a glorified time clock.
 In other words, a control mechanism.

 Time tracking is but one of the many challenges that consultants face.
-Read more about the other three in this blog!

 Many SMEs and service companies benefit from tracking their time as precisely as possible.
 We've listed the advantages for consultants:

 Some time tracking tools indeed offer little more than a time clock.
-The best tools on the other hand, can track the hours worked per client, team, user or project, and convert these into clear statistics.
+The best tools, on the other hand, can track the hours worked per client, team, user or project, and convert these into clear statistics.
 In other words: everything you need to identify your main costs and improve your business processes.